TITLE 35: ENVIRONMENTAL PROTECTION

 Mass emission rate of the same POHC present in stack gas prior to release to the atmosphere

 2) Designation of POHCs.
-POHCs are those compounds for which compliance with the DRE requirements of this Section must be demonstrated in a trial burn in conformance with procedures prescribed in 35 Ill.
+POHCs are those compounds for which compliance with the DRE requirements of this Section must be demonstrated in a trial burn in compliance with procedures prescribed in 35 Ill.
 Adm.
 Code 703.232.
 One or more POHCs must be designated by the Agency for each waste feed to be burned.
 POHCs must be designated based on the degree of difficulty of destruction of the organic constituents in the waste and on their concentrations or mass in the waste feed considering the results of waste analyses submitted with Part B of the permit application.
 POHCs are most likely to be selected from among those compounds listed in Appendix H to 35 Ill.
 Adm.
 Code 721 that are also present in the normal waste feed.
 However, if the applicant demonstrates to the Agency that a compound not listed in Appendix H of 35 Ill.
 Adm.
 Code 721 or not present in the normal waste feed is a suitable indicator of compliance with the DRE requirements of this Section, that compound must be designated as a POHC.
 Such POHCs need not be toxic or organic compounds.

 3) Dioxin-Listed Waste.
 A BIF burning hazardous waste containing (or derived from) USEPA Hazardous Wastes Nos.
-F020, F021, F022, F023, F026, or F027 must achieve a destruction and removal efficiency (DRE) of 99.9999 percent for each POHC designated (under subsection (a)(2)) in its permit.
+F020, F021, F022, F023, F026, or F027 must achieve a DRE of 99.9999 percent for each POHC designated (under subsection (a)(2)) in its permit.
 This performance must be demonstrated on POHCs that are more difficult to burn than tetra-, penta-, and hexachlorodibenzo-p-dioxins and dibenzofurans.
 DRE is determined for each POHC from the equation in subsection (a)(1).
 In addition, the owner or operator of the BIF must notify the Agency of intent to burn USEPA hazardous waste numbers F020, F021, F022, F023, F026, or F027.

 4) Automatic Waiver of DRE Trial Burn.
 Owners and operators of boilers operated under the special operating requirements provided by Section 726.210 are considered to be in compliance with the DRE standard of subsection (a)(1) and are exempt from the DRE trial burn.